National Schools Mow Cop

 May 10th

 Rev Seed called this morning.
-Howard Riley allowed to leave a little
+Howard Riley allowed to leave a little early this afternoon

 to attend a sale near his home